LisaHJung/Vancouver-Part-1-Intro-to-Elasticsearch-and-Kibana/README.md

 This repo contains all resources shared during the workshop 1.1: Intro to Elasticsearch and Kibana.

+By the end of this workshop, you will be able to:

+- understand a use case of Elasticsearch and Kibana
+- understand the basic architecture of Elasticsearch
+- perform CRUD(Create, Read, Update, and Delete) operations with Elasticsearch and Kibana

 ## Resources

 [Free Elastic Cloud Trial](https://ela.st/elastic-beginners)